 The previous section, intervention identification, addresses the first 3 steps: (1) Generating ideas, (2) Estimating feasibility & impact, and (3) Exploring multi-sectoral engagement.
 The Intervention prioritisation, “Optimisation” step examines what programmes can realistically achieve within the resource envelope they have available.
-This step is by definition quite tricky, as it usually involves dealing with a substantial level of uncertainty requiring a number of assumptions – based on past experience (local and global), modelling, and expert opinion.
+This step is quite tricky, as it usually involves dealing with a substantial level of uncertainty requiring several assumptions – based on experience (local and global), modelling, and expert opinion.
 It also requires a careful balancing act of different demands and expectations from communities & affected populations, from within the system (e.g., political commitments to geographic areas or causes, competing priorities and demands on resources from different programmes, and global pressures and expectations from the international community and donors).

-Some country programmes separate the optimisation step from the consultative workshop altogether, to support the decision making process through intervention costing, impact and cost effectiveness modelling exercises as these activities are somewhat time consuming and there is usually not enough time to include them in the workshop.
+Some country programmes separate the optimisation step from the consultative workshop altogether, to support the decision-making process through intervention costing, impact and cost effectiveness modelling exercises as these activities are somewhat time consuming and there is usually not enough time to include them in the workshop.
 However, there are some important preparatory steps to inform costing and modelling, which are best addressed during the workshop.